Azam Baki: MACC's press conference

 On 5 January 2022, MACC held a press conference.
-The Anti-Corruption Advisory Board (ACAB) chairman, Abu Zahar Ujang, claimed that they are satisfied with the explanation by Azam Baki regarding the alleged ownership of shares in excessive amounts.
+The Anti-Corruption Advisory Board (ACAB) chairman, Abu Zahar Ujang, claimed that they are satisfied with the explanation by Azam regarding the alleged ownership of shares in excessive amounts.

 During a meeting [on 24 November 2021], Azam had explained the situation to [the ACAB members] that his share account was then used by his brother, Nasir Baki to buy related shares in 2015, in which he does not have any interest in the purchase or ownership of the shares.
 At the same time, the purchase of the shares was made on the open stock market and there was no conflict of interest for the purchase of the shares in 2015.
 However, he said that all the shares had been transferred back to Nasir in the relevant year.
 After a lengthy discussion, the ACAB members are of the opinion that Azam has no interest in the shares.